rasenss/rasenss/README.md

-- 👋 Hi, I’m @rasenss
+- 👋 Hi, I’m razsen
 - 👀 I’m interested about LIFE
-- 🌱 I’m currently learning anything ofc
+- 🌱 I’m currently learning anything
-- 💞️ I’m looking on anything
 - 📫 How to reach me to be a real human
 - ❤️ Gitu Aja Kok Repot 😄